Battle of Bạch Đằng (1288): Background

 In the third invasion in late 1287, some 100,000–170,000 Yuan soldiers were divided into two armies: land forces commanded by prince Toqon, and Omar was put in charge of commanding the naval forces along with Fan Yi and Mahmud, consisting of 18,000 soldiers, tens of thousand sailors, 70 transports, and 500 warships.
 From Qinzhou on 17 December, they sailed to Van Kiep through the Bach Dang River (the second most important distributary of the Red River), where they would meet and regroup with Toghon's forces there in January 1288.
 They assaulted, drove the king to the sea, and captured the Viet capital Thang Long (Hanoi) on 3 February, but found no grain left to resupply.
 Toghon then ordered his generals to sweep the Red River Delta, pillaging crops and gathering rice.
 The Yuan army was large, unsustainable, and was waiting for the supply fleet, commanded by Zhang Wenhu, slowly sailing toward Dai Viet.
 But unbeknownst to Toghon, in late January, prince Hưng Đạo and Prince Trần Khánh Dư with 30 warships, awaiting Zhang's fleet on the Van Don isle, and when the supply fleet passed by, the Vietnamese attacked, inflicted substantial amounts of damage on Zhang's supply fleet, and forced him to turn back to Hainan Island.
 Other Zhang's supply ships were blown off or drifted away by strong northeast monsoon winds.
 When the king of Dai Viet heard the news, he said: What the Yuan forces need most of all is food.
 They may not have heard of the defeat of their transport fleet and maybe planning further offensive action."
 With logistic superiors were stripped away, the large Yuan army now stranded and began starving.
 On 5 March Toghon left Hanoi back to the Yuan base of Van Kiep, and 25 days later he decided to withdraw the army back to China, as food supplies ran low and the situation worsened.
 Prince Toghon withdrew by land, and then boarded a large warship for himself.

-Hearing the news, prince Hưng Đạo now was about to launch a counterattack.
+Hearing the news, Prince Hưng Đạo was now about to launch a counterattack.
 The Vietnamese had destroyed bridges, roads and created traps along the retreating Yuan route.
 They were pursuing Toghon's forces to Lạng Sơn, where Toghon was forced to abandon his ship and was escorted to the China border by his few remaining troops through the forests.
 Most of Toghon's land force were killed or captured.
-Meanwhile, the Yuan fleet commanded by Omar and Fan Yi were retreating through the Bạch Đằng river, the same route previously where they entered Dai Viet.
+Meanwhile, the Yuan fleet commanded by Omar and Fan Yi retreated through the Bạch Đằng river, the same route previously where they entered Dai Viet.